apache/incubator-streampark-website/docs/flink-k8s/2-k8s-pvc-integration.md

 The support for pvc resource(mount file resources such as checkpoint/savepoint/logs and so on) is based on pod-template at current version。

-Users do not have to concern the Native-Kubernetes Session.It will be processed when Session Cluster is constructed .Native-Kubernetes Application can be constructed by configuring on Apache StreamPark webpage using `pod-template`、`jm-pod-template`、`tm-pod-template`.
+Users do not have to concern the Native-Kubernetes Session.It will be processed when Session Cluster is constructed .Native-Kubernetes Application can be constructed by configuring on Apache StreamPark™ webpage using `pod-template`、`jm-pod-template`、`tm-pod-template`.

 <br/>